sy276/pathfinder/README.md

 ## ⚙️ Setup

 The latest version can be downloaded [here](https://github.com/sy276/pathfinder/blob/main/pathfinder.html) or accessed as a hosted version on GitHub Pages [**here**](https://sy276.github.io/pathfinder/pathfinder.html).
 The **hosted version is recommended**, as it stays up to date with the latest changes to the application.
-The application relies on external libraries - specifically [Bootstrap](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) and [D3.js](https://en.wikipedia.org/wiki/D3.js) - which are imported during runtime to render various components.
 To use the application, an end-user only needs to download the latest object relationships data from the tenant and attach the resulting files during runtime.
 To extract most relationships from the tenant, three reports must be created.
 The instructions for creating these reports are provided below.
 Sample JSON files are available on [Community](https://collaborate.workday.com/t5/General/Visualize-and-Analyze-Relationships-Between-Business-Objects/ta-p/1960736) for quick testing, but they are outdated and do not reflect the latest object relationships from the tenant.
-For accurate and up-to-date information, please download the files using the steps below.

 ### Download Object Relationships from Tenant